 One can say the same for director Wilson Yip’s wildly popular Ip Man trilogy, which just concluded earlier this year.
 Donnie Yen stars as the seemingly untouchable Ip Man, whose tutelage of Bruce Lee on the martial art of wing chun helped jumpstart his modern relevance.

 All three films depict a mild mannered Ip defending his family and friends against local thugs, corrupt officials, and unruly foreigners during the early part of the 20th century.
 The first two films culminate in a showdown against a cruel Japanese general and a cocky British boxer, respectively.
 The third film is the only one in which Ip Man fights a fellow Chinese martial artist in the climax, although he does battle a foreign gangster in the middle of the movie.
 That opponent, played by none other than Mike Tyson, gives Ip all he can handle.
 In fact, in all three movies, Ip blows through his Chinese opposition.
 It’s only when he fights a foreign villain that he runs into serious trouble, even though none of those opponents seem to have any kung fu training.
-Chinese heroes are metaphors for a resilient and disciplined China facing down foreign encroachment.

 These cinematic themes aren’t new.
 The 90s were full of loosely historical martial arts biopics.
 Jet Li’s Once Upon a Time in China series is probably the most iconic of these classics, depicting the efforts of a martial artist physician Wong Feihong against corrupt Chinese officials colluding with the “foreign devils.”
 In the context of China’s highly regulated film industry, such conspicuously reappearing themes represent a clear reflection of how public opinion on the country’s historical and contemporary place in the world interacts with national identity.